isaac-sim/IsaacAutomator/README.md

 #### Azure

-If You Have Single Subscription:
+If you have a single subscription:

 ```sh
 # enter Isaac Automator container